 - File an appeal if you're found guilty.

-Your traffic ticket attorney will help you prepare for your case; if you didn’t hire one, keep these points in mind.
+Your traffic ticket attorney will help you prepare for your case; if you didn't hire one, you should:

 - Practice your testimony.